 - The ileum: The end of your small intestine

 - The jejunum: The area between your duodenum and ileum

-You can’t reach these parts of the small intestine using other types of imaging procedures like upper endoscopy or colonoscopy, so this procedure provides valuable information that no other procedure can.
+You can’t reach these parts of the small intestine using other imaging procedures like upper endoscopy or colonoscopy, so this procedure provides valuable information that no other procedure can.

-Just as with other intestinal imaging tests, you need to fast to prepare your digestive system for the exam.
-The team providers you with detailed prep instructions ahead of your scheduled capsule endoscopy.
+As with other intestinal imaging tests, you’ll need to fast one day before and consume a MiraLAX mixture and Mylicon drops to prepare your digestive system for the exam.
+The NVG team will provide detailed prep instructions for your scheduled capsule endoscopy.

 You’ll swallow the capsule in the NVG office, under the close medical direction of your doctor’s team.
 You can then go about your normal activities, following directions for eating and drinking.
 Usually, this includes no food or water for four hours and then a light snack such as chicken noodle soup.

 For best results, strictly follow the instructions.
 The capsule will typically take 8-48 hours to pass.
 To watch the video instructions, visit https://capsovision.com/capsocam-accessories/

 You will be provided with a pre-paid, pre-labeled padded envelope in your take-home kit.
 Place the capsule inside the vial, ensure the vial lid is locked, and place it into the envelope.
 Then drop it off at any FedEx drop box or physical FedEx location.